Ritikchaudhary26/Almabetter-backend/README.md

 # Almabetter-backend Youtube Subscribers Database Project

 This Almabetter-backend project is made using NodeJS, Express, MongoDB  database and Mongoose.
-By including specific routes in the URL, an user can access the number of subscribers, add subscribers or access subscribers by specific IDs.

 ## Demo